 I’ve learned over the years that just because it’s not traditionally found in a smoothie, that doesn’t mean it can’t be good.
 Some unexpected foods are delicious when blended, while others (broccoli? no thanks!) are best eaten for dinner.

 This smoothie has it all: sweet, salty, and spicy.
 The sweetness comes from sticky, chewy dates, while the spicy comes from the addition of chai spices like cinnamon, nutmeg, and anise.
 Oh, and vanilla.
 I’m not sure if vanilla is traditional in chai, but it’s necessary for me.

 This smoothie is sweet, which I’m not usually a fan of, but the sea salt balances it out nicely.
+I use Colima Sea Salt from Ava Jane’s Kitchen.
+It’s coarse, and crunchy, and perfect for something like this.
 Coconut cream dolloped on top helps too.
 You won’t use all of the coconut milk in the can, so save it for later.

 - 1 can full fat coconut milk

 - 2 tablespoons natural almond butter

 - ½ teaspoon cinnamon